mhucka/zowie/README.md

 If this is your first run of Zowie, it will ask you for your userID and API key, then search for PDF files recursively under `~/my-zotero/`.
 For each PDF file found, Zowie will contact the Zotero servers over the network and determine the Zotero select link for the bibliographic entry containing that PDF file.
 Finally, it will use the default method of recording the link, which is to write it into the macOS Finder comments for the file.
 It will also store your Zotero userID and API key into the system keychain so that it does not have to ask for them in the future.

-Instead of a folder, you can invoke zowie on one or more individual files (but be careful to quote pathnames with spaces in them, such as in this example):
+Instead of a folder, you can invoke Zowie on one or more individual files (but be careful to quote pathnames with spaces in them, such as in this example):

 ```shell
 zowie "~/my-zotero/storage/26GS7CZL/Smith 2020 Paper.pdf"